umamah1mahmoud/code-201-reading-notes/class-10.md

 Also, don't hesitate checking out my informative source:

-* Javascript and Jquery Interactive - By: Jon Duckett
+* JavaScript and jQuery Interactive - By: Jon Duckett